paulscherrerinstitute/EtherCatEvr/README.md

 Bootstrapping a new board involves the following steps:

+ 1. Install some jumper.
- 1. Initial configuration of the FPGA via JTAG (when flash is blank).
+ 2. Initial configuration of the FPGA via JTAG (when flash is blank).
- 2. Set DIP-Switch to EEPROM emulation mode (hardcoded default SII prom contents)
+ 3. Set DIP-Switch to EEPROM emulation mode (hardcoded default SII prom contents)
- 3. Bring up the board on EtherCAT.
+ 4. Bring up the board on EtherCAT.
- 4. Use EtherCAT FoE to program the flash; after reboot/power-cycle the FPGA then configures from flash.
+ 5. Use EtherCAT FoE to program the flash; after reboot/power-cycle the FPGA then configures from flash.
- 5. Generate SII EEPROM image using GUI tool.
+ 6. Generate SII EEPROM image using GUI tool.
- 6. Use EtherCAT to program the EEPROM the image generated in the previous step.
+ 7. Use EtherCAT to program the EEPROM the image generated in the previous step.
- 7. Set DIP-Switch to disable EEPROM emulation mode.
+ 8. Set DIP-Switch to disable EEPROM emulation mode.
- 8. Reboot; the board should now be functional.
+ 9. Reboot; the board should now be functional.

 Future firmware updates can be done via EtherCAT/FoE.